carlosp420/nymphalidae_diversification/MS.md

-Our BiSSE analysis, extended to take into account missing taxa and phylogenetic uncertainty, shows a significantly higher net diversification rate for Ithomiini taxa, which can be attributed to the trait "feeding on Solanaceae hostplants" (Figure 7).
+Our BiSSE analysis, extended to take into account missing taxa and phylogenetic uncertainty, shows a significantly higher net diversification rate for Ithomiini taxa, which can be attributed to the trait "feeding on Solanaceae hostplants" (Fig. 7).
 This is in agreement with the findings of @fordyce2010 using other statistical methods.
 Due to the fact that Ithomiini are virtually the only nymphalids using Solanaceae as hostplants, it is possible that the trait responsible for a higher diversification of Ithomiini might